zeionara/posterior/README.md

 **Posterior** - movie recommender system based on **poster** analysis.

 # Running

-To run the app use the following command:
+To run the app use the following command, which allows to augment data about movies in `assets/movies.yml` using [omdb](https://www.omdbapi.com/) api:

 ```sh
 julia --project=. posterior/main.jl